SherelleGarwood/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my studies blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+My name is Sherelle Garwood, I am currently studying a MSc in Cyber Security at UoE.
+This site will document my learning throughout the course.